Updates

 One Pikatwist in Pro mode: 80 credits.
 Month’s gone.
 One clip.
 One 1080p 10-second text-to-video clip: 80 credits.
 Also gone.
 Six basic 480p 5-second clips: 72 credits, 8 left over.
 One Turbo Pikatwist: 60 credits, leaving you barely enough for one more basic generation.
 The 80-credit free plan exists to show you the interface, not to give you a real picture of what the tool can do.

 4. The failed generation credit drain adds up to real money.
-A consistent 26% failure rate against an average generation cost of 25โ€“35 credits means roughly 150โ€“180 credits per month going toward output you immediately delete.
+In my testing, roughly 26% of clips came back unusable โ€” results will vary by prompt complexity.
+Against an average generation cost of 25โ€“35 credits, that’s 150โ€“180 credits per month going toward output you immediately delete.
 On a Standard plan’s 700 monthly credits, that’s over 20% of your allocation.
 Your actual cost per usable clip is higher than anything Pika’s pricing page suggests.

 โš

-About that 1.6-star Trustpilot rating
+About that 1.6-star Trustpilot rating โ€” checked April 2026

-87% one-star reviews.
-The complaint categories โ€” credits charged for failed generations, impossible cancellation, support that never responds โ€” aren’t a vocal minority having bad days.
-They’re the dominant, consistent pattern across hundreds of reviews spanning well over a year.
-A platform with a $470M valuation choosing not to address this is making a choice about what it values.
-That choice is useful data for you.
+87% one-star reviews as of April 2026 (see live Trustpilot page).
+The complaint categories โ€” credits charged for failed generations, impossible cancellation, support that never responds โ€” aren’t a vocal minority.
+They’re the dominant pattern across hundreds of reviews spanning well over a year.

 The Money Part